-In order to have a particular contract available on any network, be it the locally available network or a public network, it is necessary to run the deployment process.
+In order to have a particular contract available it is necessary to run the deployment process.

 Taking as example the Hello World template, open the HelloWorld.sol contract by clicking on it in the Files hierarchy.
 While in the editor, click the Deploy button, presented at the editor top bar as the third button (the play icon).
 Regardless of having run the compile step for the current contract on a previous step, running the Deploy action will incur in two sequential operations: one for executing the compilation process and another one for deployment.